wrharper/CustomBigNumbers/README.md

 # CustomBigNumbers
 This program is designed to expand past the standard e308 limitation.
 Primarly for the idea of Idle games, but this makes any game go huge with mega numbers.
+This was a "just for fun" project to see what I am capable of with mathmatical barriers.
+Usually you would want to use BigInt, but that can cause memory issues if the number gets too large.

 The idea is to still have a limit, but keep memory management in control.